Who are we?

 Susan has been involved in many different charities covering ecology, theatre, education, health and sport & recreation.
 She began volunteering as a teenager with The Ramblers Association and helped to clear pathways.
 She became a Stage Manager and Secretary at The Bromley Little Theatre; an Organiser for the National Childbirth Trust; PTA secretary, treasurer for Bromley Cricket District Development Group and is currently Schools Liaison Officer and an ECB coach for Hayes (Kent) Cricket Club.

 Susan is a qualified shorthand secretary, teacher and cricket and bowls coach.
 Her career has been diverse, as a Secretary/PA in publishing and the diplomatic service, becoming a court stenographer; and later with charitable bodies in housing and healthcare research.
-She later moved into teaching in Southwark, Croydon and Bromley boroughs and sports coaching and project management for the Kent Cricket Board.
+She later moved into teaching in Southwark, Croydon and Bromley boroughs and sports coaching and project management for the KCB.

 “I love my role as a volunteer an a Mayor of London Ambassador as it is very varied and poles apart from my full time job.
 I am also passionate about developing models of care, and believe that the Bromley Healthcare Charity has a real role to play in providing additional support in our community.”